1960s pop star Connie Francis has died. The singer's life was touched by tragedies

 It took three more surgeries before Francis could sing again.
 She was hospitalized for bipolar disorder on multiple occasions.
 Her brother, a lawyer who had recently testified as part of an investigation into Mafia dealings, was shot to death by a pair of gunmen in his driveway in 1981.

-Shortly after his murder, she told NPR, she turned on the radio and heard an old standard.
+Shortly after his murder, she told Fresh Air, she turned on the radio and heard an old standard.

 Francis went back to performing.
 She formed her own record company and worked for years.
 Even after retiring to Boca Raton, she still made occasional appearances into her 80s.
 Recently, Francis gained social media fame earlier this year because of the resurgence of her song "Pretty Little Baby," which went viral on TikTok.